-2.3.7 Investor Protection Rules
+2.3.10 Investor Protection Rules

 As explained under 2.3.1 Regulatory Regime, Germany recognises the concept of Special AIFs, which are AIFs whose interests or shares may only be acquired according to the fund documents by professional investors within the meaning of the AIFMD or by semi-professional investors.
-Special AIFs themselves are either subject to a lighter regulatory regime than retail funds (in the case of fully licensed managers) or they are not subject to a regulatory regime at all (in the case of a German sub-threshold manager).
+Special AIFs themselves are either subject to a lighter regulatory regime than retail funds (in the case of fully licensed managers) or are not subject to a regulatory regime at all (in the case of a German sub-threshold manager, except for debt funds).